 1. Don't make emotional decisions.

 It's normal to feel nervous when markets drop, but it's important to try to keep your emotions in check.
-Withdrawing money while the market is down is essentially locking in the losses before there is time for it to rebound.
+Withdrawing money while the market is down is essentially locking in the losses before there is time for the market to rebound.
 By staying the course, you may end up making gains when the markets recover.

 2. Assess (or reassess) your risk tolerance.

 Planning in advance and selecting a combination of investments that align with your investing goals and tolerance for risk is a smart way to invest during a volatile stock market.
-Understanding your risk tolerance is an essential step for protecting against market volatility over time.

 One of the best ways to understand your ideal risk tolerance is to work with a qualified financial advisor who can help you tailor your investments to align with your goals, timeline and comfort level.